 The warm-up drills should bring him back to earth.

-Just make sure it is fun, engaging, realistic, and simple for you to understand.
+Anyway, for kids’ warm-up, you just have to find an activity to get them started and just make sure it is fun, engaging, realistic, and simple for you to understand.

 Every warm should start with the lowest intensity and build from there.